 We typically break commodities into a few major categories:

 And these categories are traded either in the spot market or in derivatives markets.
+Many commodity derivatives derive their value from the underlying asset, which is the physical commodity itself.
 Here’s the difference between them:

 Who’s trading spot markets?